LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 # Status
 We acknowledge that all projects entering LF Decentralized Trust start with Incubation status.
-`PROJECT` is a production-ready project with a robust 1.0 release, multiple production deployments, and a vibrant, active community.
+Hiero is a production-ready project with a robust 1.0 release, multiple production deployments, and a vibrant, active community.
 Our team has meticulously reviewed the Project Incubation Exit Criteria and believes we fulfill all the requirements for Graduated status, with the exception of being onboarded onto Linux Foundation’s tools and build processes.